Library and Archive Collections

 *****Archive Project*****

 Since 2017, Society members and friends volunteer in the archives.
-Our goal is to inventory each item in our collection (pamphlets, fine art pieces, African traditional arts and crafts, family memorabilia, and documents).
-We have itemized over 2500 separate items, each included in a database.
-With foundational techniques we learned from our partners at the San Francisco Public Library, we are now conducting research to document items and people of interest.
-As a result of regular articles in the Society’s Praisesinger newsletter on recent acquisitions and other finds in the archives, community members have contacted the Society with additional information.
+Our goal is to inventory each item in our collection (pamphlets, photos, fine art, African traditional arts and crafts, family memorabilia, and documents, etc.) We have itemized over 3700 separate items or groups of items, each described included in a database.
+We are now conducting research to document many of these items, collections and people of interest.
+The community has also assisted us in giving feedback on the Society’s Praisesinger newsletter articles describing on recent acquisitions and other finds in the archives.
+Much, much, more work is needed.

 If you want to help with the archive inventory project, please contact us through the Society’s email or voicemail.